 The Younkins produced a family of four known children -- Eleanor Josephine "Ellen" Schrock, Adaline M. Gerhard, Wesley D. Younkin and Etta M. "Ettie" Gerhard.

 When the federal census was enumerated in 1880, Jacob and Lucy were listed among a cluster of related neighbor family households -- including his parents, married sister Salome Liston and cousin Ephraim Minerd.

 Grief enveloped the family when Lucy passed from this earth on July 15, 1890, at the age of 53.
 In a short obituary, the Somerset Herald reported the following: “YOUNKIN.—At her residence, near Kingwood, July 15, 1890, Lucy Ann, wife of Jacob Younkin aged 53 years, 4 months and 7 days."
 The cause of her untimely passing is not yet known.

 On the face of her upright grave marker was inscribed this poem: "We miss thee from our home dear mother.
 We miss thee from thy place.
 A Shadow o'er our life is cast.
 We miss the sunshine of thy face."

 Her death also is recorded in the genealogy research notes compiled in the 1930s by Otto Roosevelt Younkin, president of the Younkin National Home-coming Reunion.

 Jacob only survived his wife by four years.
 In the early 1890s, a photographer came to the farm and shot a number of photographs of the Younkin family in front of their house and barn.

 He suffered from heart disease for an extended period of time and died from its effects on Feb.
 12, 1894.
-He received a more expansive obituary in the Herald:
+He received an expansive obituary on the pages of the Herald:

 In the death of Jacob C. Younkin, who passed away at his home in Upper Turkeyfoot township Monday, Feb.
 11th, the south of the county lost one of its most prominent and leading citizens.
 Mr. Younkin had been in delicate health for several years, suffering from dropsy, but was always uncomplaining and would not admit up until a short time prior to his death that his condition was serious.
 He had accumulated a moderate sized fortune but had disposed of most of it by gift among his children some years ago.
 He is survived by four children, three daughters and one son.